-- (b) Current New Initiatives in Strengthening Civil Service Training - 15.
-The Government has also set up the Civil Service Training Advisory Board, which comprises prominent leaders in the business, professional and academic fields and government officials, to give guidance on training programmes for the civil service and its long-term development strategy.
+(b) Current New Initiatives in Strengthening Civil Service Training

+15. The Government has also set up the Civil Service Training Advisory Board, which comprises prominent leaders in the business, professional and academic fields and government officials, to give guidance on training programmes for the civil service and its long-term development strategy.
 The Advisory Board has set up four working groups to examine four key areas of training for civil servants in a focused manner, namely national studies and the Basic Law, leadership development, innovation and technology applications, and international collaboration.
-The working groups will finish their work shortly in mapping out the way forward for enhancing training in the respective areas. - 16.
-The civil service is the backbone of the HKSAR Government, shouldering the responsibilities of thoroughly implementing "One Country, Two Systems".
-It is of utmost importance for civil servants to understand accurately the constitutional order established under the Constitution of our country and the Basic Law to ensure the steadfast and successful implementation of "One Country, Two Systems". servants must also have an accurate understanding of the Hong Kong National Security Law, enhance their awareness of safeguarding national security and act in full accord with the HKSAR Government in discharging its duty to safeguard national security.
+The working groups will map out the way forward for enhancing training in the respective areas, so as to strengthen training and development for the civil service.

+16. The civil service is the backbone of the HKSAR Government, shouldering the responsibilities of thoroughly implementing "One Country, Two Systems".
+It is of utmost importance for civil servants to understand accurately the constitutional order established under the Constitution of our country and the Basic Law to ensure the steadfast and successful implementation of "One Country, Two Systems".
+Civil servants must also have an accurate understanding of the Hong Kong National Security Law, enhance their awareness of safeguarding national security and act in full accord with the HKSAR Government in discharging its duty to safeguard national security.
 The Government has strengthened training for civil servants on the country's Constitution, the Basic Law and the National Security Law.
-With the establishment of the Civil Service College by the end of this year, and upon resumption of normal cross-boundary flow of people between Hong Kong and the Mainland, we will continue to enhance training in this area both in breath and depth.
-We will establish a more systematic training framework and designate training programmes for mandatory attendance, so as to enhance the understanding of civil servants on our country's development and the HKSAR's constitutional order. - 17.
-On the front of national studies training, we will also arrange for more middle and senior-level civil servants to take part in national studies programmes or thematic visits in the Mainland that suit their ranks as they advance in their career, so that they will have appropriate opportunities to deepen their understanding of the country at different career stages.
-Participation in programmes held in the Mainland will also constitute a part of the training framework for civil servants.
-We have been getting in close touch with the relevant authorities of the Guangdong Province and Shenzhen municipality, with a view to extending the Civil Service Staff Exchange Programme between Hong Kong and the Mainland to cover the Mainland municipalities in the Greater Bay Area (GBA).
+With the establishment of the Civil Service College, and upon resumption of normal cross-boundary flow of people between Hong Kong and the Mainland, we will continue to enhance training in this area both in breadth and depth.
+We will establish a more systematic training framework and designate training programmes for mandatory attendance, so as to enhance the understanding of civil servants on our country's development and the HKSAR's constitutional order.

+17 On the front of national studies training, we will also arrange for more middle and senior-level civil servants to take part in national studies programmes or thematic visits in the Mainland that suit their ranks as they advance in their career, so that they will have appropriate opportunities to deepen their understanding of the country at different Participation in programmes held in the Mainland will career stages. also constitute a part of the training framework for civil servants.
+The Civil Service Staff Exchange Programme between Hong Kong and the Mainland will be extended to cover the Mainland municipalities in the Greater Bay Area (GBA).
 This will provide our civil servants with the opportunity to experience more deeply the development of the GBA municipalities, so as to enable them to play a more active role in the development of the GBA in their respective areas of work.